What is DACA?

 DACA, an acronym for Deferred Action for Childhood Arrivals, is a policy that protects around 800,000 young people — known as “DREAMers” — who entered the United States unlawfully as children.
 The program does not grant them official legal status or a pathway to citizenship, but it does allow them to apply for a driver’s license, social security number, and work permit.

-This guide will explain what is DACA, the requirements, how to apply, and where the program stands now:
+This guide will explain DACA, the requirements, how to apply, and where the program stands now:

 Approximately 1.8 million people are eligible for DACA, according to the Center for American Progress, but as of March 2020, a little more than 800,000 people were enrolled in the program.